Clemson Baseball's Weekly Wrap

-Clemson, ranked as high as 13th in the country, won a midweek game at Charlotte before sweeping three games at Virginia Tech over the weekend.
+Clemson, ranked as high as 13th in the country, dropped a midweek home game to No. 4 Georgia before taking two of three home games from No. 10 Louisville over the weekend.

 |